Family criticise police search as tributes pour in for three killed in Cardiff crash

 Rafel’s friend Nicola Blackmore described him as a “lovely kid”.

-An IOPC spokesman confirmed that it was investigating Gwent Police’s handling of the case.
+An IOPC spokesperson confirmed that it was investigating Gwent Police’s handling of the case.

 “We can confirm that Gwent Police have advised us that they are making a referral in connection with this tragic incident and we will carry out an assessment in due course to determine what further action may be required from us,” a spokesperson said.